tlp19/CircuitSimulator-returnSuccess/README.md

-# Introduction
+# returnSuccess // ELEC40006

-returnSuccess // ELEC40006 Project
+This is the GitHub repository containing all our files for our Final Project of EEE/EIE Year 1 at Imperial College London (2019/2020).

-# Pre-requisites
+# Prerequisites

 Boost 1.71.0 was used to write the Matrix library that we use.
 Therefore, it is required in order to compile our simulator.
 The rest of the files were written using standard C++ libraries on Ubuntu and compiled using GCC 7.5.0